adam-sse/geneseer/README.md

 The classpaths (`--test-classpath` and `--compile-classpath`) can be specified with the platform-specific file separator character (`;` on Windows, `:` on Unix-likes).
 If `;` does not occur, then `:` may also be used on Windows.

-By default, the INFO level and above is logged.
+By default, the CONFIG level and above is logged.
 To change this, add the this JVM argument:
 `-Djava.util.logging.config.file=logging.properties`.
 Note that this is *not* a command line argument for this program, it needs to be specified before the main class or `-jar` parameter. `logging.properties` should point to the configuration file for the Java logging facility (e.g. see the file included in this repository); if it is not available